– Are there puppies available for adoption?

 If you are planning to groom your pet’s nails, the items you would need include dog nail clippers, a bowl of soapy water for cleaning, paper towels or disposable gloves for protecting your hands from dirt and bacteria, scissors (optional), and a clean towel or lint roller to clean the surface before and after trimming.

 Grooming a dog requires special attention when caring for its ears.
-Folds in the ear canal are a perfect place for dirt and wax to build up and bacteria to breed, which could cause infection if not cleaned correctly.
-Therefore, it is crucial to give careful attention.
+Folds in the ear canal are a perfect place for dirt and wax to accumulate.
+If not cleaned, bacteria will thrive, potentially leading to infection if not cleaned properly.
+Therefore, it is crucial to give careful attention to this matter.
 In comparison, it cleans the delicate area inside the dog’s ears.
-After cleaning your pet’s ears, dry them with a towel or let them air-dry to prevent water from getting inside their ear canals.
-It is also important to avoid applying any medication until they are dry.

 It is best to leave hair length short and neat, approximately 0.5″ in size.
 Allowing the hair around your ears to grow too long can cause matting and infections, so it’s best to keep it trimmed.